GO TO SECTIONS

 Some phrases provided by Yamikani Ken Jnr Chalira

 Malawi has a sub-tropical climate, with mostly hot and humid summers and mild winters.
 The average summer temperatures in Malawi is between 20°C to 32°C and the average winter temperatures in Malawi is between 15°C to 28°C. The rainy season in Malawi is generally from December to March.
-Annual average rainfall varies from 725mm to 2,500mm with Lilongwe having an average of 900mm, Blantyre 1,127mm, Mzuzu 1,289mm and Zomba 1,433mm.
-A cool, dry winter season is evident from May to August with temperatures varying between 17 and 27 degrees Celsius, and temperatures falling between 4 and 10 degrees Celsius.
-In addition, frost may occur in isolated areas in June and July.
-A hot, dry season lasts from September to October with average temperatures varying between 25 and 37 degrees Celsius.
-Humidity ranges from 50% to 87% for the drier months of September/October and wetter months (January/February) respectively.
+Annual average rainfall in Malawi varies from 725mm to 2,500mm with Lilongwe having an average of 900mm, Blantyre 1,127mm, Mzuzu 1,289mm and Zomba 1,433mm.
+The cool and dry winter season in Malawi is from May to August and the temperature varies between 17°C and 27°C. During this time, temperatures may fall between 4°C and 10°C and frost may occur in isolated areas in June and July.
+There is a hot and dry period that lasts from September to October with average temperatures varying between 25 and 37 degrees Celsius.
+Humidity in Malawi ranges from 50% to 87% for the drier months (September/October) and wetter months (January/February) respectively.
 From April to November the temperature is warm with equatorial rains and thunderstorms.
 Most people prefer to visit Malawi in the dry season (April / May to October / November) as game viewing is at its best during this time.

 Get up to date weather reports from the Malawi Meteorological Services by clicking on this link http://www.metmalawi.com/